Tasty Low Carb Lifestyle

-Since retiring from nursing eight years ago and relocating with Chris from Pennsylvania to Arizona, my job is to stay as healthy as possible through diet and exercise.
+Since retiring from nursing nine years ago and relocating with Chris from Pennsylvania to Arizona, my job has been to stay as healthy as possible through diet and exercise.
 In the Phoenix area we have a plethora of gorgeous mountain trails, so hiking and walking has become a daily early morning activity for me for nine months of the year.
 When it becomes too hot in the summer, swimming takes over as my daily routine.
 Exercise is great for maintaining adequate lung function and also helps with my diabetes.

 The best diet for diabetes is a low-carb diet.
 It helps with weight loss and will lower the blood glucose.
 Excess carbs cause spikes in glucose and danger for a diabetic.
 But, in my case I do not need to lose weight.
 In fact, doctors encourage me not to lose weight.
 I have to make sure that I get enough calories and fat in my diet to maintain my healthy weight while keeping my glucose numbers stable.
 It is a balancing act, but our low carb lifestyle works for me as I am able to control my diabetes with diet and my daily exercise, all without the need for insulin.